antiSocialNet/antisocial-friends/README.md

 logged in user and exposes it on req.antisocialUser.
 This is application specific but typically would be a token cookie that can be used to look up a user.
 See simple example in app.js

 This function returns an event emitter.
 You can handle the following events as needed.
-For example, to notify user about a friend request.
+For example, to notify user about a friend request, start watching feeds etc.

 ```
 antisocialApp.on('new-friend-request', function (e) {